Internships with Purdue Extension

 - Be bilingual; Spanish-language skills in speaking, reading, and writing are an asset

-An intern orientation session will be held in May 2018 in West
+An intern orientation session will be held prior to the internship in West

 Lafayette.
 This will include orientation to Purdue Extension, understanding of